Adekxnle/introspec/README.md

 # introspec
-a website for a futuristic fashion brand
+A website for a futuristic fashion brand